 - Completed purchases or other goals

 Boot Barn is a US-based outfitter, with on online ecommerce store.
-They set up a triggered email to send out three messages, and retarget shopping cart drop-offs.
+They set up an automated email to send out three messages, and retarget shopping cart drop-offs.

 They sent out three emails as summarized: